 A nurse or technologist will insert an intravenous (IV) line into a vein in your hand or arm to administer a sedative.
 This procedure may use moderate sedation.
 It does not require a breathing tube.
 However, some patients may require general anesthesia.

-A contrast material then is injected through your IV and a series of x-rays are taken to locate the exact site of bleeding or abnormality.
+A contrast material then is injected through your IV and a series of x-rays are taken to locate the exact site of the venous abnormality.
 The medication or embolic agent is then injected through the catheter.
-Additional angiograms are taken to ensure the embolic agent is correctly positioned and that any bleeding is controlled.
+Additional venograms are taken to ensure the embolic agent is correctly positioned and that the reflux is no longer present.

-You can expect to stay in bed for six to eight hours after your procedure.
+You can expect to stay in bed for two to four hours after your procedure.

 What will I experience during and after the procedure?